Traveling with Kids? Think Beyond the Coloring Book

 Use the 100 cards to string words into sentences.
 Who can make the longest sentence?
 Pull out a card.
 Make a sentence with that word about something you saw or did today.

 For long car trips, kids often turn to handheld games.
 Every so many miles, shake things up: switch out the usual stuff for our 60-second Electronic Flash Card Games.
 Or, host a travel tournament or relay: kids play a quick round of Minute Math or Word Whiz, then pass the game.
 Who's solved the most questions?
 Who's most improved?

 Need more ideas?
-Consider these free, downloadable pages from our Encyclopedia of Social Studies Blackline Masters book.
-(You can print out the worksheets by clicking the links below.)
+Consider these free, downloadable pages!
+You can print out the worksheets by clicking the links below.)

 Now, we want to hear from you.
 Does your family play educational travel games?
 Have you put your own twist on a classic game, or a Learning Resources® toy or game?
 We'd love to hear about them.
 "Like" us on Facebook and join the conversation!